The moduli space of multi-scale differentials: Notation and background

-We emphasize again that throughout the paper and in particular in the moduli space~$\LMS$ in our main theorem the points are labelled.
+We emphasize again that throughout the paper and in particular in the moduli space~$\LMS$ in our main theorem the points are labeled.
 We let ${\rm Sym}(\mu) \subset S_n$ be the subgroup of permutations that permutes only points with the same prescribed order~$m_i$.
-This group acts on the moduli space $\omoduli[g,n](\mu)$ with quotient the moduli space $\omoduli[g](\mu)$, which gives the usual strata of the Hodge bundle if $\mu$ is the zero type of holomorphic differentials.
+This group acts on the moduli space $\omoduli[g,n](\mu)$ with quotient the moduli space $\omoduli[g](\mu)$, which gives the usual strata of the Hodge bundle if $\mu$ is strictly positive.
 The reader is invited to check along the whole paper that ${\rm Sym}(\mu)$ acts everywhere and in particular on $\LMS$.
 The quotient $\LMS/{\rm Sym}(\mu)$ is a compactification of $\omoduli[g](\mu)$.